torvalds/linux/Documentation/networking/filter.rst

 you should stick to that. libpcap wraps its own layer around all that.

-Unless i) using/linking to libpcap is not an option, ii) the required BPF filters use Linux extensions that are not supported by libpcap's compiler, iii) a filter might be more complex and not cleanly implementable with libpcap's compiler, or iv) particular filter codes should be optimized differently than libpcap's internal compiler does; then in such cases
+Unless i) using/linking to libpcap is not an option, ii) the required BPF filters use GNU/Linux extensions that are not supported by libpcap's compiler, iii) a filter might be more complex and not cleanly implementable with libpcap's compiler, or iv) particular filter codes should be optimized differently than libpcap's internal compiler does; then in such cases